 1. Take a castle tour of Burg Eltz

 Guided tours of the castle are available in several languages, and they’re the only way to visit the interior living rooms, weapons and treasure rooms of the castle.
 You can buy your timed-entry tickets online or upon arrival at the castle.
 Special tours for children are also available.

-One of the most popular sections of Burg Eltz are the treasure rooms, found in the basement of the castle.
+One of the most popular sections of Burg Eltz is the Treasury, found in the basement of the castle.
 The collections of porcelain, jewellery, religious artifacts, weaponry, suits of armour, and statuary are amazing and priceless.
 It’s incredible to be able to view so much European history in one place.

 Got castle fever?
 Read more about visiting other stunning castles in Europe.

 10 Ways to Enjoy the Historic City of Bern with Kids

 The Top 6 Things to do in Bruges for Families